xtlsoft/xtlsoft/README.md

 Projects currently actively working on:

-- Project resix (<https://resix.run>) and sub-projects
+- Several lab projects (Some of the source codes have not been released)
+- Projects for LCPU (Linux Club of Peking University)
 - small libraries in my personal account

-Note that despite the small libraries aren't updated recently, it does not mean they are abandoned, but they do not need to be updated.
-When found bugs, feel easy to open issues and I will look into them.
+Note that despite the small libraries are not updated recently, it does not mean that they are abandoned.
+The reason is that they may not need to be updated at the current stage.
+When bugs are found or here is a feature request, feel easy to open issues or pull requests.

 #### Find Me